Ensembl/amr-portal/frontend/src/content/usage.md

 <figure>
   <img src="/assets/images/content/howto/species-amr-f5.png" />
   <figcaption>
     Fig 5.
-A view highlighting the Species filter in the horizontal list of all filters available for the Experimental AMR data.
+A view highlighting the Species filter in the horizontal list of all filters available for the AMR phenotypes data.
   </figcaption>
 </figure>

-In silico AMR prediction data can be filtered by:
+AMR genotypes data can be filtered by:

 - Species
 - Genus
-- AMR class

-Experimental and In silico AMR data can be filtered by:
+Combined data can be filtered by:

 - Species
 - Genus